Learning Outcomes

 - distinguishing between non-savings, savings, and dividend income

-- applying the correct steps to calculate income tax liability, including allowances and reliefs
+- applying the correct steps to calculate income tax liability, including allowances, reliefs, and 0% rate bands

-- understanding the main methods of income tax collection (PAYE and self-assessment)
+- understanding the main methods of income tax collection (PAYE and self-assessment), including payments on account

-- recognising the operation of anti-avoidance rules (including GAAR)
+- recognising the operation of anti-avoidance rules (including GAAR and the Ramsay approach)

 - outlining the taxation of trusts and the interaction with inheritance tax